 Step 3: Mix the wet and dry ingredients into the dough.

 It is important to shape your pretzels before you rise the dough.
 Gluten free dough only gets one good rise, and you want that rise after shaping.
-Otherwise, you will roll all the air out of the pretzels when you shape them.
+Otherwise, when you shape the pretzels, you will roll all the air out.

 To Make Pretzel Bites: